Wisconsin Department of Children and Families - Division of Early Care and Education

 The AG’s Copayment Period (see 18.4)

-Monthly Authorized Hours: The average weekly authorized hours, capped at 35 hours (the full-time cap), converted to a monthly number, plus School Closed Hours
+Monthly Authorized Hours: The approved weekly authorized hours, capped at 35 hours (the full-time cap), converted to a monthly number, plus school closed hours

 Copayment Type (see 18.3)